ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread. This is called the stage. To see

-Type I: Type I PPB generally occurs in children younger than one year and is made up of mostly cysts, with almost no small, solid tumors that are called nodules.
+Type I: Type I PPB generally occurs in children younger than 1 year and is made up of mostly cysts, with almost no small, solid tumors that are called nodules.
 A thin layer of the wall of the cyst may appear cancerous.
 Type I PPB usually has the best prognosis of the different types.

 Type Ir: Type Ir is made up of cysts that do not contain cancerous cells.

-Type II: Type II PPB contains both cysts and cancerous nodules, and occurs most commonly in children around three years old.
+Type II: Type II PPB contains both cysts and cancerous nodules, and occurs most commonly in children around 3 years old.

-Type III: Type III PPB is a solid cancerous tumor, and occurs most often in children around four years old.
+Type III: Type III PPB is a solid cancerous tumor, and occurs most often in children around 4 years old.

 Recurrent: Recurrent cancer is cancer has come back after treatment.
 If there is a recurrence, the tumor may need to be staged again using the criteria above in a process called restaging.

 Sources: Dehner LP: Pleuropulmonary blastoma is THE pulmonary blastoma of childhood.
 Seminars in Diagnostic Pathology 11:144-51, 1994, and The International PPB Registry.

 Information about the tumor’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
 Or, use the menu to choose another section to continue reading this guide.